-Before You Go!
+Before You Go

-This web page highlights selected content, lessons, and online materials from the LAW Teachers Packet we recommend for teachers and students to watch, read, do, or review Before You Go!
+Research shows student learning benefits from pre-visits* or other similar preparatory activities prior to field trips or visits to outdoor classroom settings.
+This page highlights selected content, lessons, and online materials we recommend for teachers and students to watch, read, do, or review Before You Go!

-Whether you have half an hour or half a day, we encourage teachers and students to take some time to
+Whether you have half an hour or half a day, we encourage teachers and students to take some time to:

 REVIEW…some words in a glossary